ArnieX/esp-dimmer-firmware/README.md

 [17-23] Change MQTT topics (THIS IS OPTIONAL and I do not recommend to change it for first test of function)

-[35] Set your OTA password, this will be used for secured OTA update using PlatformIO, change this respectively in platformio.ini too
+[37] Set your OTA password, this will be used for secured OTA update using PlatformIO, change this respectively in platformio.ini too

-[192-194] Pin setup, PWM range, and turn off by default.
-Change PIN number if needed and make sure you change it everywhere.

 Update platformio.ini with your custom preferences (Do not change unless you want to turn OTA ON)

-[14 and 15] To enable OTA for next updates uncomment these lines and change values to reflect your enviroment
+[14 and 15] To enable OTA for next updates uncomment these lines and change values to reflect your environment

 To turn OTA OFF any time, just comment these lines again with ;